Handling classes Puppy match Cavalier Specialty Dog Show

 How I first learned about cavaliers.

 Several years ago when it came time to get our first family dog; we wanted to rescue one, so off to the animal shelter we went in search of one to fit our lifestyle.
 At that time small dogs were pretty scarce and hard to come by.
 Not finding what we were looking for in terms of size, temperament, and grooming requirements, I decided we would go ahead with a pure breed dog.
 Off to the library we went to check out dog breed books.
-We knew we wanted a small breed, but nothing too small or fragile.
+We knew we wanted a small breed, but not too small or fragile.
 We concentrated on the toy group.
 Out of all the toy breeds, the cavalier met with our lifestyle needs and seemed to be a good all around dog.
 Cavaliers are the largest of the toy breeds and far from a purse dog!
 They have that wonderful, big dog's, personality and temperament in a smaller, "Lap size" package and that was the perfect fit for us.
 Previous owners of Labs and Goldens looking to downsize, will often choose a Cavalier King Charles.
 After deciding a cavalier was for us, we tried going the rescue route and filled out applications to adopt a rescued cavalier.
 We were on a couple of waiting lists for almost a year, before we went with a breeder and I realized how hard it is find good breeders.
-There is a demand for good breeders and not enough of them out there, leaving buyers with few options and so I set about obtaining my first foundational breeding female.
+There is a demand for good breeders and not enough of them out there, leaving buyers with few options and that's when I set about obtaining my first foundational breeding female.

 Not only did our cavalier meet all our expectations, but exceeded them!
 I will never own another breed of dog.